lambotpm/pvpguide/Guide.md

 This guide aims to provide some high level information on optimal talent builds, cooldown usage and strong team compositions for PvP in Battle for Azeroth.

+**Disclaimer:** Battle for Azeroth has still not launched, and Season 1 does not begin until September 4, 2018.
+Currently classes are undergoing tuning changes multiple times per week, as are Honor talents and Azerite traits.
+This guide will be updated to reflect changes in balance as they occur.

 ## Glossary <a name="glossary"></a>

 Before we jump in, let's define a few terms that you'll see throughout this guide and when interacting with the PvP community: